EduardoHGomez/intern-ai-agno/README.md

-# Agent - RAG-based Email & Calendar Assistant
+# Intern AI Agent

-A full-stack AI assistant with multi-agent RAG architecture.
-Chat with specialized agents that manage emails and calendar events, powered by Agno + FastAPI backend and Next.js frontend.
+This is a RAG based assistant to connect your email and calendar application using Agno's framework.

 ## Quick Start